I recently read a Forbes article about government and the future of cloud. This line caught my attention:

 These are the questions we hear most often as we talk to agencies about their cloud options and how Northwoods and our partners can alleviate their concerns:

 Who administers the system?

-When you purchase a cloud solution from Northwoods, that includes a remote cloud administrator.
+When you purchase a cloud solution from Northwoods, that includes a designated Dev Ops team who’s responsible for administering and monitoring the system.
 This means we manage the underlying hosted infrastructure, including regular backups, scheduled maintenance, and upgrades, while still giving your agency full control of adding/removing users and changing configuration.

 Where is the data stored?